-- skillet, saute onion until tender.
+- In the same skillet, saute onion until tender.
 Stir in apple juice

 - and mustard; bring to a boil.
 Add apples.
 Reduce heat; cover and

 - simmer for 4 minutes or until apples are tender.

 - Combine cornstarch and water until smooth; stir into apple juice

 - mixture.
 Bring to a boil; boil and stir for 2 minutes.
 Stir in sage

 - and pepper.
 Return ham steak to the skillet; heat through.
 Yield: 8